Privileged to have played a part: India's Aussie hockey coach Graham Reid on historic Olympic bronze | Sports-Games

 - Japan

-The Indian men's hockey team's Australian coach Graham Reid on Thursday said he feels ''privileged'' to be a part of the game's revival in India after the side clinched its first Olympic medal in 41 years by beating Germany in the bronze play-off here.
+The Indian men's hockey team's Australian coach Graham Reid on Thursday said he feels ''privileged'' to be a part of the game's revival in India after the side clinched its first Olympic medal in 41 years, crediting togetherness and a team-first mentality for the triumph.

 The 57-year-old, who was a part of Australia's silver-winning team in the 1992 Barcelona Games, took over as India coach in 2019 and has obsessively talked about pursuing a process and investing in youth to get the results at a big stage like the Olympics. ''It is a fantastic feeling, it has come after a lot of sacrifices that the whole group has made,'' Reid said referring to the time the players spent away from their families and in some cases, battling COVID-19 as well.

 ''It takes a long time to get where these athletes have gotten.
-All the sacrifices that go unseen,'' he added with skipper Manpreet Singh sitting by his side after the 5-4 triumph over Germany here. ''...I know that apart from the country, this group has been waiting for a medal for a fairly long time and I know how much hockey means to India and I am privileged to help play a part in that.''
-India was 1-3 down in the match and Reid said one of the things that have been worked on during his stint was to never lose hope of a comeback. ''Before the game, I asked the guys to make sure they bring the next level if something happens, for example, if you are down, you need to bring the next level of play and they did that very well,'' Reid explained.
+All the sacrifices that go unseen,'' he added with skipper Manpreet Singh sitting by his side after the 5-4 triumph over Germany here. ''...I know that apart from the country, this group has been waiting for a medal for a fairly long time and I know how much hockey means to India and I am privileged to help play a part in that.
+It means a lot after being in quarantine for the last eight out of 16 months '' India was 1-3 down in the match and Reid said one of the things that have been worked on during his stint was to never lose hope of a comeback. ''Before the game, I asked the guys to make sure they bring the next level if something happens, for example, if you are down, you need to bring the next level of play and they did that very well,'' Reid explained.

 ''(It is) never over until it is over.
 It's always easy to say you should be doing this or that but there are lots of things that go on,'' he added when asked about the penalty corner that India conceded just six seconds from the final hooter.